Stack Overflow Talent House Rules

-Our candidates are the quintessence of the Stack Overflow Careers universe.
+Our candidates are the quintessence of the Stack Overflow Talent universe.
 Therefore, we are protective of them.
 Developers on Stack Overflow are particularly sensitive to anything that can be interpreted as "spam," so it's very important that you send messages that are unique to each individual.
 Our candidate search has the highest response rate among all other recruitment platforms in the industry because we try hard to keep the messages personalized and relevant.
-We do everything in our power not annoy them or to let them be harassed, ergo:
+We do everything in our power to not annoy them nor let them be harassed, ergo:

 Candidate Communication Commandments:

 - No invitations to career fairs.